 The conditions described above indicate the existence of material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
-The Company plans to address this uncertainty by raising additional funds in the capital markets in fiscal year 2019.
+The Company will plan to address this uncertainty by raising additional funds in the capital markets or by debt financing in fiscal year 2020.
 Many factors influence the Company's ability to raise funds, and there is no assurance that the Company will be successful in obtaining the required financing for these or other purposes, including for general working capital.
-These financial statements do not contain any adjustments to the amounts that may be required should the Company be unable to continue as a going concern.
+The consolidated financial statements do not contain any adjustments to the amounts that may be required should the Company be unable to continue as a going concern.
 Such adjustments could be material.